openafs-contrib/openafs-robotest/README.md

 ## Test results

 The setup logs and test results are saved in `$HOME/afsrobot/` by default.
 A minimal web server is provided as a convenience to view the test reports.

-To start the minimal web server:
+To run the minimal web server:

-    $ afsrobot web start
+    $ afsrobot web

-To stop the minimal web server:
+Use Control-C to stop the server.

-    $ afsrobot web stop

 ## Multiple servers